lus-cas/BARES/README.md

 # The Grammar

-The EBNF grammar used in this project represents arithmetic expressions that supports scope definition and the following operations with integers (-32768 to 32767):
+The EBNF grammar used in this project represents arithmetic expressions that supports scope definition and operations with integers (-32768 to 32767):

 <ul>
 	<li>Addition (+)</li>